ccollicutt-sysdigorg/kraken-hunter-toronto/index.md

 Welcome to Sysdig's hands-on workshop.
 In this workshop, you'll experience some of the security challenges of Kubernetes/EKS first-hand--and how Sysdig can help.

+{: .highlight }
+> This workshop requires access to certain pre-configured infrastructure and Sysdig products, and as such can only be run as part of a Sydig engagement.

+## What You Will Learn

 At the completion of this workshop, you will will have:

 - Learned how to use Sysdig Secure to detect and prevent threats in your Kubernetes and AWS environments